 Ease of Set Up

-Pole clips are the quickest and easiest way to set up a tent and offer the advantage (in the case of double-wall tents) of letting more moisture move around the tent, resulting in less condensation buildup.
-The disadvantage of clips is that they are heavier and don't spread the force of wind or snow as evenly along the pole's length (compared with pole sleeves).
+Pole clips are the quickest and easiest way to set up a tent.
+On double-wall tents, they let moisture move and prevent condensation.
+The disadvantage of clips is that they are heavier and don't spread the force of wind or snow as evenly along the pole's length compared with pole sleeves.

-Internal poles are found in lighter-weight tents, and you typically have to set them up from the inside.
-This is the lightest design because the body of the tent itself supports the poles, and no real clips or sleeves are needed, though some designs use small pieces of velcro or twist-tie features to keep the poles in place.
-The weight shavings from forgoing clips and extra materials means that internal pole tents are often lighter weight.
+Lighter-weight tents use internal poles, and you typically have to set them up from the inside.
+This is the lightest design because the tent's body supports the poles, and no real clips or sleeves are needed.
+Some designs use small pieces of velcro or twist-tie features to keep the poles in place.
+The weight shavings from forgoing clips and extra materials mean that internal pole tents are often lighter.

 Adaptability and Versatility

-Versatility is an essential factor in choosing a tent.
-A tent's versatility refers to how well it performs across a range of conditions and climates.
-Many people looking to buy a four-season tent will want to use it on a range of trips and in multiple climates.
-All 4 season tent options are designed with snowy and windy conditions in mind, and we compared them across the spectrum of common uses, such as alpine climbing, bivy tent climbing, snow camping, multi-day ski-touring, and expedition climbing.
+A tent's versatility refers to its performance across various conditions and climates.
+All 4 season tent options are designed with snowy and windy conditions in mind.
+We compared them across the spectrum of common uses, such as alpine climbing, bivy tent climbing, snow camping, multi-day ski-touring, and expedition climbing.
 We also compared how well each model performed in the rain, warmer three-season travel, and desert climates.

-In the end, more versatile tents are generally a better value.
-As a whole, most of the double-wall tents scored better than the single-wall tents because they handled warmer conditions both with and without moisture.
-The Mountain 25, Trango 2, and Outpost 2 also fared well and would be good options for sea-kayaking and both three and four-season use.
+More versatile tents are generally a better value.
+As a whole, most double-wall tents scored better than single-wall tents because they handled warmer conditions with and without moisture.
+The Mountain 25, Trango 2, REI Arete ASL 2, and Outpost 2 also fared well and would be good options for sea-kayaking and both three and four-season use.

 A tent scored higher in this category when it had features that allowed us to use it differently.
-For example, a removable vestibule, as is found on some single-wall tents, or a removable inner tent, which allows you to use and pitch your one tent in different ways, was helpful.
+For example, a removable inner tent, which allows you to use and pitch your tent in different ways.
 We also loved models like The North Face Assault, which came with removable vestibules, adding to its versatility and adaptability.
-It is worth noting that you can buy a vestibule for all of Black Diamond's single-wall models, but unlike the TNF Assault, it isn't included.
+You can buy a vestibule for all of Black Diamond's single-wall models, but they are sold separately.

-All Hilleberg tents have removable inner tents that allow you to have a lighter floorless shelter for summer backpacking and fast and light winter trips.
-The floorless option is excellent for mountaineering because you can dig down into the snow to create a cooking area.
+All Hilleberg tents have removable inner tents that give you a lighter floorless shelter for summer backpacking and fast and light winter trips.
+The floorless option is excellent for mountaineering because you can dig into the snow to create a cooking area.

 Of the single wall tents, The North Face Assault sported the most impressive ventilation system.
-This model features four vents total, with a vent on the front door, one on each side, and a door/window/escape hatch that allowed for ventilation and air circulation.
+It has four total vents, with a vent on the front door, one on each side, and a door/window/escape hatch allowing ventilation and air circulation.
 The hatch also allows for improved safety while cooking.

-Unlike most three-season models, not all 4 season tents have a bug screen.
-For those not going on an expedition-style climb, having a bug screen is pretty essential.
-It lets you leave the door open, which allows for ventilation, and also ensures you won't be driven insane by mosquitos or black flies.
-This is particularly true for climbers or ski tours who are likely to have a few lower elevation camps below treeline where it's buggy — which would say is nearly every mountaineering or ski tourer at some point.
+Unlike most 3 season models, not all 4 season tents have a bug screen.
+A bug screen is essential if you are not on an expedition-style climb.
+It lets you leave the door open for ventilation and defends against mosquitos or black flies.
+This is particularly true for climbers or ski tours who are likely to have a few lower elevation camps below the treeline where it's buggy.

-The main factors influencing durability are the type of fabric used for the fly, the quality of the poles, and the floor.
+Durability is set by the type of fabric used for the fly, the quality of the poles, and the floor.
 If pitching on snow, the floor will matter less.
 Silnylon is the fabric of choice for double-wall tents.
-Most of the PU formulations used on fly fabric coatings are more prone to hydrolysis (chemical breakup) than silnylon.
+Most PU formulations used on fly fabric coatings are more prone to hydrolysis (chemical breakup) than sil-nylon.
 They can wear out faster, particularly in wet environments, and aren't as resistant to UV degradation.

 Tent floors have high-grade PU formulations that resist hydrolysis.
 The majority of the double-wall tents tested have a tough 70 denier floor.
 Some Hilleberg tents, like the Nammatj and Tarra, use a 100 denier fabric that is burly.
 Single-wall tents often use lighter floor materials.

-We understand that the tent market is vast, and the investment is large when it comes to 4-season tents.
-We hope that our experiences of exploring, sleeping, and living in each helped point you in the right direction.
-We know that the search can be tough, but we are here to make it a little bit easier — no matter your budget or adventure.
+We understand that the 4-season tent market is vast, and the investment is large.
+We hope that our experiences of exploring, sleeping, and living in each tent helps you find the best tent for your adventure.